QUICK ANSWER

 Why is the retake pass rate lower than the first-time pass rate?

-Because most retakers study the same way they studied the first time.
+Because many retakers study the same way they studied the first time.
 They review the same notes, re-read the same chapters, and hope for different questions.
 The questions are different.
 Their knowledge gaps are not.
-Retakers who analyze their score report, target specific weak areas, and switch from recall-level review to application-level practice pass at rates comparable to first-time takers.
+Retakers who analyze their result report, target specific weak areas, and switch from recall-level review to application-level practice are making the right change.

 What is the most common reason people fail the Florida real estate exam?

-Preparing at the recall level (memorizing definitions and facts) when the exam tests at the application level (using those facts in scenarios you have never seen).
-The pre-licensing course teaches the material at the recall level because it has 63 hours to cover 19 topics.
+Preparing at the recall level, which means memorizing definitions and facts, when the exam tests at the application level, which means using those facts in scenarios you have never seen.
+The pre-licensing course teaches the material because it has 63 hours to cover 19 topics.
 That is a foundation, not a complete preparation.
-Students who supplement the course with scenario-based practice testing pass at significantly higher rates.
+Scenario-based practice closes the gap.

 Is 72 on the Florida real estate exam close to passing?

 A score of 72 means you missed 28 questions.
 That is close in points but often indicates application-level gaps in 3 to 4 content areas.
 "Close to passing" is a feeling.
-Your score report shows the reality.
+Your result report, any permitted review, and your topic-tagged practice data show the reality.
 Look at which content areas cost you the most points and study those at the application level, not just the definition level.

 Does the Florida real estate exam have the same questions every time?

 No. The exam draws from a large question bank, so each attempt presents a different set of questions.
-However, every version covers the same 19 content areas with the same approximate weighting.
+However, the exam is built around the same 19 content areas.
 This is why memorizing specific questions does not work.
 Understanding the underlying concepts well enough to apply them to unfamiliar scenarios does.

 Should I take a different pre-licensing course before retaking?